Erfan-Sarma/Easy-YouTube-Downloader/README.md

 Start Download
 ```

-The notebook will mount Google Drive and begin processing the requested video or playlist.
+The notebook will mount Google Drive and begin processing the provided URL.

 ---